 A Milwaukee native and graduate of normal school there, Pohl combined a deep interest in conservation with her long career in elementary education.
-She pioneered outdoor field trips and involved her sixth graders in environmental issues by them writing letters to Congress.
+She pioneered outdoor field trips and involved her sixth graders in environmental issues by having them write letters to Congress.

-She became president of the Izaak Walton League’s Milwaukee chapter in 1952 and its secretary for many years.
+She became President of the Izaak Walton League’s Milwaukee Chapter in 1952 and its Secretary for many years.
 During her adult life, there was hardly a conservation organization or issue in which she was not involved.
-Her accomplishments were recognized by the Izaak Walton League, Milwaukee County Conservation Alliance and Wisconsin Academy of Sciences, Arts and Letters, among others, and in 1956 she received a citation of merit from Gov. Warren Knowles.
+Her accomplishments were recognized by the Izaak Walton League, Milwaukee County Conservation Alliance and Wisconsin Academy of Sciences, Arts and Letters, among others, and in 1956 she received a Citation of Merit from Governor Warren Knowles.